Welcome to the Tree Monkey Project!

 How we do it

-We are training two Ecuadorian communities - the Mamallactas family of the Kichwa, and the Secoya tribe with tree climbing skills.
-We look forward to returning this year.
+We are training tree climbing skills with two Ecuadorian communities - the Mamallactas family of the Kichwa, and the Secoya tribe.
+We look forward to returning in 2022.
 Much of the fruit and leaf harvesting now involves free climbing the trees without safety gear and then cutting the limbs off so that people on the ground can do the harvest.
 Of course, this results in dead or severely damaged trees, and it also results in way too many life-threatening injuries and deaths.

 Professional tree workers in the U.S. enjoy a level of safety and skill required here.
 In poor countries, tree climbing is not considered a skill and people risk their lives, literally for the fruits of their labor, and often to provide us in the Western world with our teas, medicines and fruit that we easily purchase and consume in our daily lives.